Spoiler Alert: This review references the end of the episode and the third season of Chuck.

 The fight scene near the end was explosive and fun and did a great job of incorporating Jeffster's music video.
 Levi is much more fit than the show would usually have you believe.
 I'm still not sure how I feel about the reboot thing.
 It makes sense, and it works, but I'm afraid that the show will use it as a deus ex machina too often, as it was in this episode, though it might be interesting to see what happens if the team attempts to force a reboot of Chuck's computer-like brain.

+I was also really intrigued by the brief discussions of choice in this episode.
 Choice isn't something that's discussed a lot; in fact, most of the time, they discuss how Chuck didn't have a choice about first becoming a spy.
 It's nice to see Chuck realizes that he did make choices in the course of the show and do something about it.

-as that, once again, Chuck's heart is what makes him weak.
+One of the disappointing things to see was that, once again, Chuck's heart is what makes him weak.
 We get it writers!
 You don't have to distinguish Chuck from his fellow spies; he's already the main character of a show.
 Though watching Shaw's annoyed look as he discovered that Chuck has accidentally infiltrated his other base was priceless.

 Although I like the idea of Morgan chasing after Alex and Casey being none too happy about it, Alex and Morgan would not work as a couple.
 Morgan is at his best when he's single.
 And Alex is way too adorable.